bruno-strandberg/MONA/README.md

 Main page {#mainpage}
 ===================

-What does it do?
+What is `MONA`?
 ================

-This software provides some tools for estimating the ORCA sensitivity to neutrino mass ordering and other ORCA analyses.
+`MONA` stands for "Mass Ordering Nikhef Analysis" and is a software package that provides some tools for estimating the ORCA sensitivity to neutrino mass ordering.
+Other ORCA analyses can also be accommodated.
 It relies on Monte-Carlo data from ORCA simulation chain (discussed separately in section **ORCA Monte-Carlo chain and data format**).
-Broadly put, it provides tools to filter experiment data (either simulated or sea-data) and create a detector response to fit the filtered experiment data.
-Additionally, it provides a few small classes for the calculation of the number of expected atmospheric neutrino interactions at ORCA site.
+Broadly put, it provides tools to filter experiment data (either simulated or sea-data) and create detector responses to fit the filtered experiment data with `RooFit`.

 Directory structure
 ===================